sthorley/sthorley.github.io/index.md

 <br>
 <br>
 <br>
-Living in Bristol, UK, from Melbourne, Australia.
 IT professional with focus on Azure, Microsoft 365, Intune, Power Platfrom, SharePoint and Teams.